Tenth Acre Farm is named after my first micro-farm in the suburbs of Cincinnati, Ohio. The size of the property was one-tenth of an acre (0.10-acre)!

 She holds a Masters degree in education and has received certification in both Permaculture Design and Community Garden Development.

 The Tenth Acre Farm website was founded in July of 2013, and her first book, The Suburban Micro-Farm: Modern Solutions for Busy People was first released in December, 2016.
 A full-color edition was released in 2018, distributed by Chelsea Green Publishing.
+The book won a Gold Nonfiction Book Award by the Nonfiction Authors Association.

 13 Random Things About Me